neo4j/docker-neo4j/DEVELOPMENT.md

 # Building the Image

 There are two supported base operating systems that the docker image can be build upon:
- * debian, based off `debian:bullseye-slim`.
+ * debian, based off `debian:trixie-slim`.
- * RedHat ubi9, based off `redhat/ubi9-minimal`.
+ * RedHat, based off `redhat/ubi10-minimal`.
 Only available for 4.4 onwards.

 On top of that there is also the choice Neo4j version, and whether to build `community` or `enterprise` edition Neo4j.